thlorenz/convert-source-map/README.md

 By default, the comment is formatted like: `//# sourceMappingURL=...`, which you would normally see in a JS source file.

+When `options.encoding == 'uri'`, the data will be uri encoded, otherwise they will be base64 encoded.

 When `options.multiline == true`, the comment is formatted like: `/*# sourceMappingURL=... */`, which you would find in a CSS source file.